...one of the most highly

 The serializer to use.
 The object must remain valid at least until the handler is called; ownership is not transferred.

-Invoked when the operation completes.
-The handler may be moved or copied as needed.
+The handler to be called when the operation completes.
+Copies will be made of the handler as required.
 The equivalent function signature of the handler must be:

 void handler( error_code const& error, // result of operation std::size_t bytes_transferred // the number of bytes written to the stream );